IohannesArnold/asm2c/stage-5/README.txt

   Options:
     --help              Displays the help text
-    -o FILENAME         Specifies the output file name --compatibility=N   Sets compatibility with the stage N tools
+    -o FILENAME         Specifies the output file name

 If no -o option is specified, the input file has a .c or .i extension, the output is the same file name but with a .s extension.

-The --compatibility=4 flag enables compatibility with the stage 4 compiler.
-This will permit arbitrary assignment to implicit int (but not any variable with a declared type).
-It will give an error when subscripting something other than an array of 4-byte objects; most commonly this triggers with character arrays which had to be manipulated with lchar and rchar in stage 4.
-An error is also given when doing pointer arithmetic on objects that are not single bytes.

 The new C-like compiler is used to implement a simple preprocessor, cpp, which is almost entirely compliant with the C90 standard.
 (The only